Flu Vaccine and HIV

 Should I get the flu vaccine if I have HIV?

 Unlike a cold, flu can have serious symptoms such as fever, muscle aches, headache and fatigue.
-For ‘at-risk groups’ it can lead to complications.
+For vulnerable groups, it can lead to complications.
 These can include chest infections such as bronchitis or pneumonia.

 Will the flu vaccine interact with my HIV medication?